leolanese/leolanese/README.md

 2. **Supporting Personal Growth**: I actively `mentor and guide` engineers (when need it) in their career development, helping them set goals and providing opportunities for skill enhancement.
 Here I'm using `Situational Leadership methodologies`

-3. **Conflict Resolution**: I act as a mediator in conflicts, employing situational leadership strategies to address internal and external conflicts effectively.
+3. **Conflict Resolution**: I act as a mediator in conflicts, `employing situational leadership strategies to address internal and external conflicts effectively`.
 I'm using `Deal with Comflicts` trainning education and professional experience to deal with it.

 4. **Motivation and Inspiration**: It's my role to `keep the team motivated and inspire them to consistently perform at their best`.
 Servant leaders consider the impacts of actions and decisions in the long-term, rely on persuasion rather than command and coercion to build influence.
-I become an inspired leader who encaourage the healthy team culture and not striving for the Development of great team, not just software.
+I integrate `Situational Leadership principles` to adapt motivational strategies based on individual and team dynamics

-5. **Culture Building**: Nurturing a healthy team culture is a priority, and I iterate on processes and rituals to align with the team's working style while contributing to the evolution of the engineering culture.
+5. **Culture Building**: `Nurturing a healthy team culture is a priority`, and I iterate on processes and rituals to align with the team's working style while contributing to the evolution of the engineering culture.

-6. **Continuous Improvement**: Focus on the long-term growth and development of your team members and organisation.
-Encourage the sense of ownership and responsibility among your team members.
+6. **Continuous Improvement**: I focus on the long-term growth and development of team members and the organization.
+By encouraging a sense of ownership and responsibility among team members, I apply `Situational Leadership` to foster an environment where individuals feel empowered to take initiative and contribute effectively

-7. **Technical & Personal Support**: Handling and mitigating technical and personal matters within the team, I promote ownership, influence, and effective communication with compassion.
-Sympathy enables us to feel sorrow for another's misfortune, while empathy allows us to understand and share their feelings.
+7. **Technical & Personal Support**: Handling and mitigating technical & personal matters within the team, I promote ownership, influence, and effective communication with compassion: Sympathy enables us to feel sorrow for another's misfortune, while empathy allows us to understand and share their feelings.
 Compassionate leadership emerges from blending traditional leadership skills with a generous infusion of empathy, sympathy, and compassion.

 8. **Promoting Knowledge Sharing**: I encourage a culture of knowledge sharing and communication, guiding the team towards adopting guiding principles, a growth mindset, and a proactive approach to addressing technical debt.